LalaIAm/cline-novelist/memory-bank/progress.md

    - Created comprehensive indexing strategy for performance
    - Documented database schema with ER diagrams and detailed explanations

-The project has completed Phase 1's UI/UX design, authentication system, and database schema design milestones.
-The next major focus will be on technical architecture documentation and AI integration research.
+The project has completed all Phase 1 milestones, including UI/UX design, authentication system, database schema design, technical architecture documentation, and AI integration research.
+The next major focus will be on Phase 2: MVP Development.

 ## Known Issues